 What do we find out about Mr. Zaichik and his wife later on?
 (He had reported on his wife.
 See p.
 159.)
 Why do you think he did that?
 Does that change the way you think about him?

 What did you think of the Stukachov family?
-(Large family needed more space, but they were envious and devious.)
+(They are a large family who needed more space, but they were envious and devious.)

-(See p.32.)
-What does Sasha mean when he says that he and his dad oppose personal property on principle and that it will disappear when Communism comes?
-(Communism always promises something in the future that never arrives.
-Socialism does the same and is often considered a stepping stone towards a communist utopia.)
+On page 32, what does Sasha mean when he says that he and his dad oppose personal property on principle and that it will disappear when Communism comes?
+(Rejecting the private ownership of property is a key element of communism.
+Communism always promises a utopian future that never arrives.
+Socialism does the same and is often considered a stepping stone towards the communist utopia.)

 On page 26, Mr. Zaichik tells Sasha, “It’s more important to join the Pioneers than to have a father.”
-What did he mean?
 Is that true?
+(To those who value the state more than the individual, this might be true.)

 Read chapter 12 aloud.
 What was different about Borka Finkelstein?
 Why do they gang up on him?
-(Jewish, wears glasses, parents had been arrested, he had no protection.)
+(He's Jewish, wears glasses, his parents had been arrested, and he had no protection.
+He was an easy target.)

 Why does Vovka attack their teacher when she accuses him of being an enemy of the state?
 (Because he knows he’s not the one who broke Stalin’s nose, and maybe because of pent-up anger.)